Our guide to eating at London’s best restaurants for less…

 You may be surprised to hear that you can eat at London’s best restaurants every day if you want to – without breaking the bank.
 We take a look at the city’s Michelin-starred hotspots and world-renowned restaurants which also have great value on the menu…

 Head to The Ritz’s restaurant for failsafe haute cuisine.
 The lunch menu is more expensive than most, but then you are eating in one of the most glamorous dining rooms in the world.
-For £57 you can enjoy three courses, featuring goose liver and brill with mussels and champagne sauce – only the most luxurious ingredients, even at lunchtime!
-Three-course set lunch, £57.
+For £59 you can enjoy three courses, featuring the likes of scallop ceviche, bresse duck, salmon and lamb – made with only the most luxurious ingredients.
+Three-course set lunch, £59.

 Experience a taste of Michelin-starred Nordic dining in St James’ for less than a pair of Topshop jeans.
-The buzzy restaurant is great for special occasions, so why not head there for a birthday lunch with friends to enjoy indulgent dishes such as cod with mussels, lobster mayonnaise and samphire?
-Two courses for £24, three for £28.50.
+The buzzy restaurant is great for special occasions, so why not head there for a birthday lunch with friends to enjoy indulgent dishes such as pork chop with kale and rhubarb or monkfish and prawn sausage?
+Two courses for £27, three for £30.

 Basque country has more Michelin stars per mile than you can shake a stick at.
 Luckily you need only head to Hyde Park Corner to experience the region’s cuisine at Ametsa in The Halkin hotel.
 The set lunch menu is less than £30 and includes a selection of exquisite tapas and a main.
 Not bad for a Michelin-starred restaurant, run by Veuve Clicquot’s 2012 World Best Female Chef, Elena Arzak.
 Two courses for £29, £7.50 supplement for dessert.